lm-sys/lm-sys.github.io/blog/2023-05-25-leaderboard.md

 3. MosaicML MPT-7B-chat
 4. Vicuna-7B

 We provide the [voting data](https://drive.google.com/file/d/1HPlwuwm3ptQWlx4fio-psIkIETTbtqHQ/view?usp=share_link) and the [Google Colab notebook](https://colab.research.google.com/drive/17L9uCiAivzWfzOxo2Tb9RMauT7vS6nVU?usp=sharing) to analyze this data, including the computation of the Elo ratings.
-You can see more statistics at the [leaderboard](https://chat.lmsys.org/?leaderboard) page.
+We welcome everyone to contribute your votes at the [Arena](https://chat.lmsys.org/?arena) or see more statistics at the [leaderboard](https://chat.lmsys.org/?leaderboard).

 <style>